Corporate access and privacy statement

 6. Accuracy:

 We make reasonable efforts to keep personal information as accurate and complete as possible to be used for the purposes it was collected.
-We will amend records where appropriate to ensure the accuracy of personal information.
+We'll amend records where appropriate to ensure the accuracy of personal information.

 7. Safeguards:

 We make every effort to ensure our security measures protect against loss, theft, unauthorized access, disclosure, use, or modifications of information.
 Such measures vary depending on the sensitivity of the information, amount, format, nature and storage of the information.
 We use physical, organizational, technical and contractual measures to safeguard the information entrusted to us.
-Claim files are an example of sensitive information guarded in this way.
-Procedures are in place to authenticate individuals requesting confidential information.
+Claim files are an example of sensitive information we guard in this way.
+We have procedures in place to authenticate individuals requesting confidential information.

 8. Openness: